About L&C’s NSO

 Where should I go first when I arrive on campus?

-When you arrive on campus, report to Templeton Student Center for checkin.
-Turn into gate 4 or 5 and look for our NSO leaders wearing orange t-shirts if you need help with directions.
+When you arrive on campus, report to the Maggie’s Plaza for check in.
+Turn into gate 4 or 5 and look for our NSO leaders wearing bright orange t-shirts if you need help with directions.
 After checking in, new students can then report to their residence hall for move-in!

 Orientation is vital to your success at Lewis & Clark and gives you time to meet your peers and professors as well as learn about our community values and issues that impact the college experience.
 There is a $180 orientation fee that will appear on your fall bill.
 For students receiving a Pell Grant, this fee will automatically be waived.
 Students who are not receiving a Federal Pell Grant but still demonstrate significant financial need should contact the Financial Aid Office at (firstname.lastname@example.org) to discuss a waiver.